-This refined coconut oil has a complete set of antimicrobial properties – caproic, caprylic, capric, lauric, myristic, palmitic, stearic, arachidic acids etc. Each compound can handle different strains of bacteria, fungi and viruses.
+This refined coconut oil has a stronger set of antimicrobial properties – caproic, caprylic, capric, lauric, myristic, palmitic, stearic, arachidic acids etc. Each compound can handle different strains of bacteria, fungi and viruses.

-Putting this coconut oil on your skin will not only help you fight acne, but also help to keep your skin better protected against various other germs.
+Using RBD coconut oil on skin will not only help you fight acne, but also help to keep your skin better protected against various other germs.
 It is the second best coconut oil for acne treatment.

 Virgin Coconut Oil

-Normally, I would advise people to use only RBD coconut oil for acne if they cannot accept the natural coconut scent that is present in virgin coconut oil.
+Normally, I would advise people to use only RBD coconut oil for acne if they cannot accept the natural coconut scent that virgin coconut oil gives off.

 Otherwise, virgin coconut oil is best for acne, in my opinion.
 Why is that so?

 A deodorized coconut oil like the RBD would have some of its antioxidative phytonutrients removed during the refining process.
 Antioxidants are good for skin.
-If we can have more of that on our skin, why not?
+If we can have more of them on our skin, why not?

 Virgin coconut oil is more complete in its retention of acne-fighting and skin care properties since it has gone through minimal processing.

 The downside of treating acne with virgin coconut oil is that it does not penetrate your skin as fast as RBD since it’s a bit heavier.

 What Brand of Virgin Coconut Oil is Best for Acne?

-There are so many brands out there that I couldn’t have tried them all.
+There are so many brands out there I couldn’t have tried them all.
 So, you’ll have to try your luck.

 But a tip here for you is that you should try to choose one that is packed in glass jar.
 I have tested that coconut oil in general has a pH 5 value.
 This means it is slightly acidic.

 Even in BPA-free plastic container you cannot guarantee that no chemicals will leach into the oil.
-So, coconut oil in glass jar is definitely safer and better for your acne treatment and skin care.
+So, getting coconut oil in glass jar is definitely safer and better for your acne treatment and skin care.